 It’s intriguing to find the similarities between the Indian Silicon Valley and the actual Silicon Valley.
 Let’s delve into the eye-opening discussion regarding how Bangalore can become the next big thing.
 It’s important to acknowledge the prophetic words of late President Dr. Abdul Kalam about the Startup ecosystem we see today.

 Dr. Kalam’s words of wisdom:

 Back in 2013 (when there was no startup scene in Bangalore or India), Dr. Kalam highlighted the importance of entrepreneurship in the education system at the 54th foundation day of IIT Bombay.
 He said, “In the present context, the education system must be designed to see that we generate many employment generators and not employment seekers.”

 He narrowed down the whole process into three feasible sets of action plans.
 First, an innovative, robust education system that rewards creativity and not rote learning must be established.
 Secondly, a sympathetic banking system and VCs are keen on investing money in promising talents and ideas.
-At last, entrepreneurs must showcase their worth by bringing new innovative, practical products to solve existing problems or remove any deficiencies.
+Lastly, entrepreneurs must showcase their worth by bringing new, innovative, practical products to solve existing problems or remove deficiencies.

 He championed the role of technology when he said, “Technology is the non-linear tool available to humanity, which can affect fundamental changes in the ground rules of economic competitiveness.”